ameshkov/udptlspipe/README.md

   udptlspipe [OPTIONS]

 Application Options:
-  -s, --server                                              Enables the server mode.
-By default it runs in client mode.
+  -s, --server                                              Enables the server mode (optional).
+By default it runs
+                                                            in client mode.
   -l, --listen=<IP:Port>                                    Address the tool will be listening to (required).
   -d, --destination=<IP:Port>                               Address the tool will connect to (required).
-  -p, --password=<password>                                 Password is used to detect if the client is allowed.
+  -p, --password=<password>                                 Password is used to detect if the client is allowed
-  -x, --proxy=[protocol://username:password@]host[:port]    URL of a proxy to use when connecting to the destination address
                                                             (optional).
+  -x, --proxy=[protocol://username:password@]host[:port]    URL of a proxy to use when connecting to the
+                                                            destination address (optional).
+      --secure                                              Enables server TLS certificate verification in client mode (optional).
+      --tls-servername=<hostname>                           Configures TLS server name that will be sent in the TLS ClientHello in client mode, and the stub certificate name in server mode.
+If not set, the the default domain name (example.org) will be used (optional).
+      --tls-certfile=<path-to-cert-file>                    Path to the TLS certificate file.
+Allows to use a custom certificate in server mode.
+If not set, the server will generate a self-signed stub certificate (optional).
+      --tls-keyfile=<path-to-key-file>                      Path to the private key for the cert specified in tls-certfile.
   -v, --verbose                                             Verbose output (optional).

 Help Options: